codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

+---
+description: List of operations that users can perform on Codacy depending on their permissions on the Git provider, and how to configure who can change analysis configurations.
+---

 # Roles and permissions for synced organizations

 Depending on your role on the Git provider you will have different permissions on Codacy: